alexanderluna/python/django/blog/README.md

 ## Generating Models

 Each app has its own `models.py` file.
 We can create our models there.
-Everytime we update our models file we have to create a migration with `makemigrations` and then we run our migration with the `migrate` command.
+Every time we update our models file we have to create a migration with `makemigrations` and then we run our migration with the `migrate` command.

 ```bash
 python manage.py makemigrations posts